Nirvana is easily the most famous band from the grunge era.

 What is really exciting about their music is that they found ways to implement odd time signatures and still make it sound groovy.
 Aside from their 1994 hit Black Hole Sun, you can check out anything from their first three albums, especially 1991’s Badmotorfinger.
 Outshined (video below) is a personal favorite.

-The band was originally formed back in 1986, releasing four full-length studio albums until their disbandment in 1993.
+The Pixies are one of several artists on this list that also landed on our list of bands like Radiohead.
+They were originally formed back in 1986, releasing four full-length studio albums until their disbandment in 1993.
 They came back in 1994 and are still active to this day, with a slightly different lineup.

 While they’re usually fitted into the alternative rock category, you can hear some serious influences of punk and noise pop genres.
 They are also known for combining surf rock and punk music, a combination that no other artists in the 1980s explored to a full extent.